dimdenGD/chrome-lens-ocr/README.md

 ## Custom Sharex OCR
 It's possible to use this package with Sharex to OCR images using Google Lens API, instead of bad default OCR in Sharex.
 Here's how to do it:

-1. Install Node.js LTS from https://nodejs.org/en
+1. Install Node.js LTS from https://nodejs.org/en (make sure to check "Add to PATH" during installation)
 2. Download this repo somewhere safe and extract it
 ![screenshot](https://lune.dimden.dev/eaab7598004e.png)
 3. Go to the extracted folder and Shift+Right Click -> Open PowerShell window here